kylefingerhut/odin-recipes/README.md

-This is gonig to be my first project... a bit scared
+This is going to be my first project... a bit scared
+update: Went really well and super proud!
 # odin-recipes